openrewrite/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for taking the time to contribute to OpenRewrite!
 Feel free to delete any sections that don't apply to your pull request.

--->
+This template is defined once for the whole organization in openrewrite/.github, so you won't find it in the repository you're contributing to.
+The same is true of our issue templates and contributing guide: https://github.com/openrewrite/.github -->

 ## What's changed?